Guichounours/Guichounours/README.md

 ## 👋 Welcome on my GitHub

-I'm Guillaume, on a Data Analyst course at the WILD CODE SCHOOL in LYON ! 🚀
+I'm Guillaume, a newly qualified Data Analyst ! 🚀

 ## 🔥 What I Do :